 They create an account and go through the self-service onboarding process to upload their documentation and fill in their details.

-You'll make a good impression as well as saving yourself a good chunk of time and streamlining the process for every new hire.
+You'll make a good impression and save yourself a good chunk of time by streamlining the process for every new hire with HR automation.

 Get rid of spreadsheets and safely store your documentation